amerre/Download-sorter/README.md

 ## Run this project

-In the [testing_files](/tree/master/testing_files) directory I've put empty files in order to test rapidly the script.
-All you need to do is to move the [testing_files](/tree/master/testing_files)'s content in the root of the project, and run the script.
+In the _testing_files_ directory I've put empty files in order to test rapidly the script.
+All you need to do is to move the _testing_files_'s content in the root of the project, and run the script.
 Normally,directories must be created and everything should be sorted immediately.

 ## License